-12.1 If you are a consumer in the European Union, you have a legal right to a “cooling-off” period within which you can cancel the Contract for any reason.
+12.1 You have a legal right to a “cooling-off” period within which you can cancel the Contract for any reason.
 This period begins once your Order is complete and We have sent you your Order Confirmation, i.e. when the Contract between you and Us is formed.
 You may also cancel for any reason before We send the Order Confirmation.
 We reserve the right to charge a £10.00 cancellation fee for cancelling orders containing Prescription Only Medicine.

 12.1.1 If the Goods are being delivered to you in a single instalment (whether single or multiple items), the legal cooling-off period ends 14 calendar days after the day on which you (or someone you nominate) receive(s) the Goods.

 12.1.2 If the Goods are being delivered in separate instalments on separate days, the legal cooling-off period ends 14 calendar days after the day on which you (or someone you nominate) receive(s) the final instalment of Goods.

 12.2 If you wish to exercise your right to cancel under this Clause 12, you must inform Us of your decision within the cooling-off.
 Cancellation by email or by post is effective from the date on which you send Us your message.
 Please note that the cooling-off period lasts for whole calendar days.
 If, for example, you send Us an email or letter by 23:59:59 on the final day of the cooling-off period, your cancellation will be valid and accepted.
 If you would prefer to contact Us directly to cancel, please use the following details:

 In each case, providing Us with your name, address, email address, telephone number, and Order Number.

 12.3 Please note that you may lose your legal right to cancel under this Clause 12 in the following circumstances: